PeachyDB-Inc/PeachyDB/README.md

 - **29.c)** We expect to perform better than Cassandra.

 - **29.d)** Subsequent releases will be more focused on performance improvements.
 Like other products, we have a very long list of improvements that should make us significantly better in every metric compared to our current release and competitive with the best products available out there in performance, latency, scalability and features.
+Some initial missed corner cases are inevitable but we will work with you on these.

 - **29.e)** Note points 5.f.5) and 23.h) above, among others, for performance improvement.